kankodu/vii-finance-smart-contracts/README.md

 ## VII Finance

-VII Finance builds on top of the Euler v2 Protocol, extending its functionality to allow Uniswap V3 and V4 LP positions to be used as collateral in any Euler vault built with the Euler Vault Kit (EVK).
+VII Finance builds on top of the Euler v2 Protocol, extending its functionality to allow Uniswap V3 and V4 liquidity positions to be used as collateral in any Euler vault built with the Euler Vault Kit (EVK).

 ---